isi95010/DrallionMacOS/docs/README.md

 ### Current Issues
 - ~~The main issue with Drallion currently is that the machine randomly boots MacOS directly into sleep as it thinks the lid is closed.
 I am currently looking into a fix via SSDT, but this may not get resolved.
 To work around this, just close and open the lid late in the MacOS boot process, around where IG verbose begins to print.~~ Update: The fix is to add `Notify (\_SB.PCI0.LPCB.EC0.LID0, \LIDS)` to the _REG method.
 See [ssdt-reg-lid0](https://github.com/isi95010/DrallionMacOS/blob/main/acpi/ssdt-reg-lid0.dsl) for more.
-- The next priority issue would be 3.5mm combo jack.
-Unfortunately output produces static, so in the future hopefully I'll have time to create a new Layout ID and push it to the AppleALC repo.
+- ~~The next priority issue would be 3.5mm combo jack.
+Unfortunately output produces static, so in the future hopefully I'll have time to create a new Layout ID and push it to the AppleALC repo.~~ Combo jack needs alcverbs=1 boot-arg and an HDA Verb sent, IE `alc-verb 0x19 0x707 0x24`.
 Internal speakers and mic work fine with layout-id 22, however.
 - External video output is a bit janky currently.
 The HDMI port and both USB-C ports can output a signal (be sure to set the port type to HDMI on them all via DeviceProperties), but the USB-C port closest to the HDMI port shares the same framebuffer as the HDMI port.
 Oddly, you need to plug the video cable in twice per boot for a signal to output. ~~From there, the internal display will disable itself for some reason.
 You should be able to re-enable the internal display by closing and re-opening the lid.~~ Update: adding `Notify (\_SB.PCI0.LPCB.EC0.LID0, \LIDS)` to the _REG method also seems to eliminate the display turning off when an external screen is connected.
 - The last item that comes to mind is that the power button doesn't work correctly within MacOS.
 You can forcefully power off by long pressing power or short pressing left Ctrl+power, but no dialog pops up to select the action, like a real MacBook.
 Hopefully I can come up with a fix, WIP.

 >**Note**: MrChromebox coreboot 4.20 (5/15/2023 release) and higher is confirmed to cause issues with booting macOS on Chromebooks without taking specific steps.
-There are several methods to work around this, but the most simple recommendation is to use [ethanaobrien's script](https://ethanthesleepy.one/macos/) to flash a MacOS-optimized ROM before beginning this project.
-This script is an alternate of MrChromebox's with fixes to the source described in the [Chromeintosh Repo](https://github.com/Chromeintosh/coreboot).
-It correctly defines the CPU cores, enables the ME interface, and you don't have to compile/mod coreboot yourself (Thanks [ExtremeXT](https://github.com/ExtremeXT) for setting up the repo and making edits to coreboot source).
-The script also preserves VPD and offers to backup stock firmware (crucial) and clear NVRAM.
+There are several methods to work around this, but the most simple recommendation is to build Coreboot with the mods in the [Chromeintosh Repo](https://github.com/Chromeintosh/coreboot).
+Don't forget to consult the Chrultrabook Docs site to preserve your VPD.

 ## Installation